 Online Activities for 3rd - 6th Classes

-That Quiz - Time: This quiz has lots of options, on the left hand side, that can be changed to suit the ability of the child.
+That Quiz - Graphs: This quiz has lots of options, on the left hand side, that can be changed to suit the ability of the child.
 Ensure that the level is set to 1.
 Each time do the set 10 questions, if you get 10 or 9 correct go up a level, if not stay at that level.
-There are lots of different types of activities: For Simple clock (it automatically starts on this) you must type in the digital time; if you set it to Time passed you must identify the amount of elapsed time from first to second time; other options are arithmetic and conversions, which includes time zones for 5th and 6th.
+There are lots of different types of activities: it automatically starts on bar charts, and you can choose pictogram, line (trend graph), circle (pie chart), multi-bar also.
+There are many question options also: plot, how many, difference, minimum, maximum, mean (average, 5th up) and mode (6th class).
+Also available (for 5th/6th) is That Quiz - Averages

-Time: a selection of games from ixl.com.
+Graphs: a selection of games from ixl.com.
+Choose the games from your class level.
 You can do a number of free quizzes each day without having a subscription.
-(Please note that the class levels given do not always align accurately with the content of the Irish Primary Curriculum.)

 Math Games - Graphing: games to practice graphing skills; go to the activities for your class level.

 Math is Fun - Data: Background information on data including (scroll down index) how to show data (different graph types) and how to do surveys